The Runaway Pony

 No doubt, the horse had been in the shade when first tethered, however after an hour or two the sun rose directly over the horse.
 And the animal, now uncomfortable was becoming more and more agitated.

-The horse’s agitation caught my eye and just as I warned Art that something was going to happen the animal ripped the sign out of the ground, turned down the narrow gravel road and ran out at full gallop, directly towards us!
+The horse’s agitation caught my eye and no sooner than I said something to Art about it, the animal ripped the sign out of the ground, turned down the narrow gravel road and ran out at full gallop, directly towards us!

 There were several vehicles parked on each side of the narrow gravel road, and as the horse ran, the metal sign it was still tethered to swung wildly back and forth like a scythe cutting through a wheat field.